A TRANSFORMATIVE WEEK

 Understand how influence works in Washington, D.C.

-Course INSTRUCTORS
+COURSE INSTRUCTORS

 Dr. James Curry - Associate Professor, Political Science

-Professor Curry’s research focuses on U.S. politics and policy making, especially the U.S. Congress.
+Professor Curry’s research focuses on U.S. politics and policymaking, especially the U.S. Congress.
 Dr. Curry previously worked on Capitol Hill in the offices of Daniel Lipinski and the House Appropriations Committee.

 Gina Shipley - Hinckley Institute